ArthurDanjou/artsite/content/hobbies.md

 ---
 title: Balance & Perspectives
-description: Beyond the code — rugby, motorsports, music, and travel.
+description: Beyond the code: rugby, motorsports, music, and travel.
 The passions that keep me sharp, resilient, and curious.
 sitemap:
   loc: /hobbies
 ---

 # Balance & Perspectives

 Research demands deep focus, but the best ideas rarely come from staring at the same problem.
-Stepping away — training, competing, or exploring — is how I keep perspective and energy for the work I care about.
+Stepping away to train, compete, or explore is how I keep perspective and energy for the work I care about.

 ---